maoueh/cookbook-gitlab/doc/production.md

 You only need to keep parameters which need to differ from their default values.
 For example, if you are using `mysql`, there is no need to keep the `postgresql` configuration.
+If you are NOT on Debian/Ubuntu, you can remove `server_debian_password` and if you are not planning to use MySQL replication, then you can remove `server_repl_password`.

+If you wish to relay mail through a remote SMTP server instead of having Postfix installed you can entirely remove the `postfix` secttion and remove it's enture from `run_list`.

 First we install dependencies based on the OS used: